-In establishing whether a student meets residency requirements for enrollment in your district, your district must not ask about the citizenship or immigration status of the student, his or her parent, or other person with legal control of the student under a court order.
-To determine whether a student should have an immigrant indicator code of 1 for TSDS PEIMS reporting purposes, your district may ask the following questions:
+In establishing whether a student meets residency requirements for enrollment in your district, your district must not ask about the citizenship or immigration status of the student, his or her parent, or other person with legal control of the student under a court order.36 To determine whether a student should have an immigrant indicator code of 1 for TSDS PEIMS reporting purposes, your district may ask the following questions:37

-- 1) Is the student three to 21 years of age? - 2) Was the student born outside of the United States?

-3) Has the student attended a US school for three full academic years?
+- 1) Is the student three to 21 years of age? - 2) Was the student born outside of the United States? - 3) Has the student attended a US school for three full academic years?
 Note: Some states define an academic year as nine months, while other states count an academic year as 10 months.
-If a student has been in different schools in different school districts and even in different states, the number of months that the student has been in school districts and even in different states, the number of months that the student has been in school in any one or more state(s) must not add up to a total of more than three full academic years.
-The three years do not have to be consecutive.
+If a student has been in different schools in different school districts and even in different states, the number of months that the student has been in school in any one or more state(s) must not add up to a total of more than three full academic years.38 The three years do not have to be consecutive.